 Take advantage of the time of year to experience some truly unique cultural events abroad, or... ski season!
 Take these suggestions as you will!

-Spring Festival, China
+Spring Festival in China

-The Beaches of Australia
+The Beaches in Australia

 Who says that winter study abroad has to be about soaking up all things traditionally cold and blustery?
-Blow a little dust off your swimsuit, your surf board, your snorkeling gear, your sun screen, your beach towel...and hit the coast.
+Blow a little dust off your swimsuit, your surfboard, your snorkeling gear, your sunscreen, your beach towel...and hit the coast.
 Australia has about 12930812 different beaches to choose from, so you shouldn't have a hard time finding a study abroad program there!

 Warning: studying abroad in a warm location may lead to some serious envy as your friends and family face the dead of winter.

 D'oh!
 Just when you were starting to think that study abroad is this perfect, wonderful thing you reach the check out aisle.
 Don't worry about the overall costs of your program - you'll just need to get creative and money savvy.
-Apply for scholarships (here's a list of 65 grants and scholarships to kickstart your research), do some fundraising, and get a job!!(or 2!).
+Apply for scholarships (here's a list of study abroad grants and scholarships to kickstart your research), do some fundraising, and get a job (or 2!).

 Study abroad will be unlike anything that you have experienced so far as a student.
 You will have the opportunity to experience an entirely new academic system and the chance to take courses that might not be offered on your home campus.